 Since the business owner is the one directly in touch with their clients and every aspect of their business, they’re the ones who should come up with what they want to communicate.
 However, only the most self-aware of business owners are able to do it without outside help.

-My free class Revamp Your Brand In One Day is a crash course in deciding what you want to communicate with your brand, and how to do it using certain elements of design (typography and color).
-With this class, business owners are able to identify at least one key message they want to communicate to their ideal clients.
+My new book The Human Centered Brand is a comprehensive guide that teaches you how to decide what you want to communicate with your brand, and how to do it using certain elements of design (typography and color).
+With this book, business owners are able to identify at least one key message they want to communicate to their ideal clients.

 Go as deeply with your message as you can.